mvwestendorp/quarto-review-extension-github-demo/README.md

 # Quarto Review Demo (GitHub)

-This repository renders the sample Quarto project from `example/` and deploys it to GitHub Pages (plus a Docker image for on-prem distribution).
+This repository renders the sample Quarto project and deploys it to GitHub Pages (plus a Docker image for on-prem distribution).
 The demo loads the latest Quarto review extension bundle from the `continuous` release of [mvwestendorp/quarto-review-extension](https://github.com/mvwestendorp/quarto-review-extension).